 This morning, begin your journey to Nashville by coach.
-Along the way, you take a detour to the Jack Daniel's distillery for a tour and a look at how this iconic beverage is made.
-From there, continue on your journey towards Nashville, arriving in late afternoon and check into the Holiday Inn Express Nashville Downtown Hotel.
-Tonight is at leisure so perhaps you may like to visit one of the many live music venues and bars located around the city?
+Along the way, you take a detour to the Jack Daniel's Distillery for a tour and a look at how this iconic beverage is made.
+From there, continue on your journey towards Nashville, arriving late afternoon, and check into the Gaylord Opryland Hotel.

 Depart for Memphis today, and transfer to your hotel for a two night stay.
 Tonight, you may like to visit one of the popular live music venues around the city.
 Beale Street's music scene draws the crowds in and it was here that the Delta Blues artists of the 20th century found a home before moving on to influence the world's musical tastes.

 You begin today with a visit to Graceland, the famous mansion home of the late Elvis Presley.
 Enjoy a tour of the impressive estate, viewing the interiors as they were during Elvis' life here as well as much of his private car collection.

 Transfer to the station this morning and board the Amtrak service to New Orleans aboard the 'City of New Orleans' train.
-It is claimed that the Blues spread along this route by rail.
+It is claimed that the blues spread along this route by rail.

-This morning starts with a guided tour of New Orleans, enjoying the city's main sights including the bustling French Quarter, the inspiring Jackson Square and the 18th century St. Louis Cathedral.
+This morning starts with a walking tour of the bustling French Quarter including inspiring Jackson Square and the 18th century St Louis Cathedral.
 New Orleans is a fascinating blend of Spanish, French, Creole and American influences, representative of the cultural melting pot that the city has always been.